Last Updated on February 3, 2023 by Pinpoint 250

 A regular espresso shot contains ground coffee that amounts to seven to nine grams per ounce.

-Besides ground coffee, your espresso's quality also depends on how pure the water is.
+Besides ground coffee, your espresso’s quality also depends on the water’s purity.

 Water with distinct smells or mineral deposits will severely impact the taste and aroma of your espresso.